 Magnesium is important for normal muscle function and muscle weakness can be a sign of low Magnesium.

 Getting adequate Magnesium can help calm both body and mind.
 It helps regulate neurotransmitters that send signals throughout the nervous system and brain.
 It also helps regulate the hormone melatonin, which helps control the sleep cycle.
 Magnesium could also help improve sleep quality and decrease insomnia symptoms.
 (2)

 Learn more in How your diet can help your sleep.

 As a result of its role in regulating neurotransmitters, a review of evidence suggests that Magnesium may have a beneficial effect on anxiety levels.
 That said, the quality of evidence isn’t as good as it could be so more studies are required to confirm this.
 (3)

 Discover the best foods to boost your energy and reduce stress.

 Magnesium plays a key role in nerve impulses and muscle contractions, and crucially it helps maintain a normal heartbeat.
 Low magnesium can cause an irregular heartbeat rhythm such as heart palpitations, which are pauses between heartbeats.

 Some evidence suggests that a higher dietary intake of Magnesium may be associated with lower depression symptoms, although more studies are still needed to confirm this.(4)

-Read our blog: 5 foods to improve your mood
+You might enjoy 5 foods to improve your mood.